Tchissolayasmin-2007/Tchissolayasmin-2007/README.md

 I'm Tchissola Yasmin, I live in Angola and I am a high school graduate.
 I enjoy learning new languages and expanding my knowledge in coding.
 I usually code with languages like Java, phyton, and JavaScript.
 You can take a look at some of my previous projects below.

 ## Skills and Experience
-👩🏾‍💻Bootstrap / REACT / JS / HTML / CSS
+👩🏾‍💻Bootstrap / Java / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning The OOPS concepts